ProjectARCLaneFollowingAutopilot/arc_lane_detector/README.md

 ## ROS

 ## ARC-Lane-Tracking Tools
 We developed a library with different tools for running the lane detector algorithm in this repository.
 The tools include: Inverse Perspective Mapping, Line Detector, RANSAC polynomial fitting.
+The Lane-Tracking-Tools repository has to be in the same folder as the Lane-Detector Repository.

 #3.
 Installation